max-kay/bachelor_thesis/report/main.typ

 The PDF essentially shifts the electron density with respect to itself and then compares the shifted function to itself.
 A high value at point $arrow(x)$ means that the structure is highly correlated with a shift by $arrow(x)$.
-The PDF of the average structure is known as the Patternson function.
+The PDF of the average structure is known as the Patterson function.

 In diffraction experiments, the PDF is convenient as it is easily obtained as the inverse Fourier transform of the measured intensities.
 As such, no calculation of the phase factors is necessary.